accordproject/vscode-extension/README.md

 # Accord Project Extension for VSCode

-Validate Smart Legal Contracts that conform to the [Accord Project Template Specification](https://docs.google.com/document/d/1UacA_r2KGcBA2D4voDgGE8jqid-Uh4Dt09AE-shBKR0/edit)
+Validates that Cicero templates conform to the [Accord Project Template Specification](https://docs.accordproject.org):

-This VSCode extension parses '.ergo' files using the Ergo parser and reports any validation errors.
-It will provide syntax highlighting for template grammar files (.tem)
+- Validates the model for the template ('.cto' files), downloading referenced external models as required
+- Validates the logic of the template ('.ergo' files)
+- Validates that the template archive can be built
+- Validates that the 'sample.txt' file for the template can be parsed using the template grammar ('.tem' file)
+- Syntax highlighting for all files

 ## For Template Authors

 If you want to use this plugin:
+1. Remove any existing versions of the Ergo extension and the Hyperledger Composer extension
-1. Download and install VSCode from https://code.visualstudio.com/download
+2. Download and install VSCode from https://code.visualstudio.com/download
-2. From the extensions view in VSCode, search for "Accord Project", click the `Install` button to install it
+3. From the extensions view in VSCode, search for "Accord Project", click the `Install` button to install it

 The extension is available from the Visual Studio Marketplace at https://marketplace.visualstudio.com/items?itemName=accordproject.accordproject-vscode-plugin